 This is good, and pleases God our Savior, who wants all men to be saved and to come to a knowledge of the truth. – 1 Timothy 2:3-4, NIV

 They will turn their ears away from the truth and turn aside to myths. – 2 Timothy 4:4, NIV

 To be continued…

 About the author:

 ©Copyright 2008, All Rights Reserved and may not be reprinted without express written permission.
 This article is for educational purposes only.
 The decision to use, or not to use, any information is the sole responsibility of the reader.

 DISCLAIMER: All information contained here on Aspenbloom Pet Care is intended for educational purposes only.
 It is not provided in order to diagnose, prevent or treat any disease, illness or injured condition of the body or pets and the author, publisher, and contributors accept no responsibility for such use.
 Anyone or their pets suffering from any disease, illness or injury should consult with their physician or veterinarian.
-The ONLY essential oils we use and refer to in ALL our posts, articles, and podcasts are Young Living Essential Oils.
 The statements herein have not been evaluated by the Food and Drug Administration.